NEW Church News

 Culross and Torryburn Parish Church serving the villages of Culross, High and Low Valleyfield, Newmills, Torryburn, Shiresmill and Blairhall.

-Sunday Services on 26th June will be held in High Valleyfield Church at 9.45 am followed by tea and biscuits, and in Culross Abbey at 11 am to include time and activities for the children.
-These services will be led by Alan Monk.
+Sunday Services on 31st July will be held in High Valleyfield Church at 9.45 am followed by tea and biscuits, and in Culross Abbey at 11 am to include time and activities for the children.
+Leader for these services has yet to be announced.

 Weekly Tuesday coffee morning in High Valleyfield Church 10am – 12pm, where all are welcome.